 Welcome to Falana, a world where the superior race is anthropomorphic animals.
 Surely such strange lands would be full of exciting stories, just waiting to be told, right?
 I’d like to think so at least, and in Dust: An Elysian Tail you’ll get a chance to experience one such first-hand!
 Dust will gladly take you on an action-packed adventure, aided by a sentient sword known as the Blade of Ahrah and Fidget, its (at times) cheerful guardian.
 Unfortunately, helping Dust recover the memories of his past soon becomes the least of their worries, as a great evil threatens the land.

-I know, cat’s out of the bag: it’s a console port, but then again, who cares?
+I know, the cat’s out of the bag: it’s a console port, but then again, who cares?
 They’re not all pathetic rush-jobs after all, and this one definitely ain’t.
 I mean, just look at that options menu.
-On top of the PC specific performance settings, which there are quite a few of for a 2D game, he even included a color blind mode; talk about going the extra mile!
-And since performance is a common issue in ports these days, well, let me put it like this: I experienced no issues whatsoever, on my AMD X2 4000+ (2GHz Dual-Core) with a nVidia 240 GT.
+On top of the PC-specific performance settings, which there are quite a few of for a 2D game, he even included a colourblind mode; talk about going the extra mile!
+And since performance is a common issue in ports these days, well, let me put it like this: I experienced no issues whatsoever, on my AMD X2 4000+ (2GHz Dual-Core) with an Nvidia 240 GT.
 This means that even semi-recent laptops should be able to run it just fine too.
 But enough technical mumbo jumbo.
-It’s time to join this trio of adventurers, and find out exactly what’s going on in Dust: An Elysian Tail.
+It’s time to join this trio of adventurers and find out exactly what’s going on in Dust: An Elysian Tail.

 Fortunately, combat is both fast and incredibly fluid, as you’ll notice when Dust swings that huge sword all over the place, pulling off combos and utilizing various abilities.
 Even better, if you add Fidget to the equation, you’ll be able to utilize some seriously screen-clearing attacks!
 You won’t have access to more than a few basic attacks/moves early on though, but as the game progresses and you lay waste to entire armies, causing Dust to level up in the process, you’ll be able to use even more deadly combos/abilities.
 Do keep an eye on your health though, as it won’t automagically regenerate!